dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/lancedb.md

 It accepts the following arguments:

-- `data`: a dlt resource object, or a Python data structure (e.g. a list of dictionaries).
+- `data`: a dlt resource object, or a Python data structure (e.g., a list of dictionaries).
 - `embed`: a name of the field or a list of names to generate embeddings for.

 Returns: [dlt resource](../../general-usage/resource.md) object that you can pass to the `pipeline.run()`.